wallix/PEPS/BUILD.md

 PEPS is free/libre and open source software written in [Opa](http://opalang.org).

-To build from source, run:
+Provided the dependencies are met, to build from source, run:
 ```sh
 git clone https://github.com/MLstate/PEPS-source
 cd PEPS-source